Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 Assemblies are objects implementing [IAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssembly) that can track reflection data from binary .NET assemblies or source code files.
 This reflection data is then used by other add-on features such as the resolver and automated IntelliPrompt.
 It is critical to configure assemblies correctly to use the advanced features offered by this add-on.

-An ambient assembly repository can be installed to manage reuse of binary assemblies in scenarios where multiple project assemblies are active, and can also cache assembly data to improve future load performance.
+An ambient assembly repository can be installed to manage reuse of binary assemblies in scenarios where multiple project assemblies are active and can also cache assembly data to improve future load performance.

 ## What is an Assembly?